cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 prometheus:
   credentials:
     username: <monitoring username>
-    password: <srtong password for monitoring user>
+    password: <strong password for monitoring user>

-  cert_path: <certificate for prometheus, cert_path of postgresql_server can be used>
+  cert_path: <certificate for prometheus, cert_path of this postgresql_server can be used>
   key_path: <key for promethus, key_path of postgresql_server can be used>
-  ca_path: <ca for promethus, key_path of postgresql_server can be used>
+  ca_path: <ca for promethus, ca_path of postgresql_server can be used>
   postgres_exporter:
     # `password` is a placeholder and will be updated during config file rendering, based on postgresql_server.postgres_password
     password: ''